BitSits/BitSits-Framework-10---Squares-Vs-Triangles/README.md

 Instructions
 ---
-Drag using <kbd>LEFT</kbd> mouse button to move any Square army.
+Drag using <kbd>SWIPE</kbd> to move any Square army.
 Try to reach the enemy(Triangle) Castle before they reach yours.
-Use <kbd>Esc</kbd> for pause and help screen.
+Use <kbd>Back</kbd> button for pause and help screen.

 Troubleshooting
 ---
 If you have problems getting the game to run.
 You should install [.NET Framework 4.0] and [XNA Framework Redistributable 4.0].

 Credits
 ---